Hetman: Etymology

-The term hetman was a Polish borrowing, probably from the German – captain or a borrowing of the comparable Turkic title ataman (literally 'father of horsemen').
+The term hetman was a Polish borrowing, most likely stemming via Czech from the Turkic title ataman (literally 'father of horsemen'), however it could also come from the German Hauptmann – captain.
+Since hetman as a title first appeared in Czechia in the 15th century, assuming it stems from a Turkic language, it is possible it was introduced to Czechs by the Cumans.

 Hetmans of Poland and Lithuania

 The Polish title Grand Crown Hetman (hetman wielki koronny) dates from 1505.
 The title of Hetman was given to the leader of the Polish Army.
 Until 1581 the hetman position existed only during specific campaigns and wars.
 After that, it became a permanent title, as were all the titles in the Crown of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.
-At any given time the Commonwealth had four hetmans – a Great Hetman and Field (deputy) Hetman for each of both Poland and Lithuania.
+At any given time the Commonwealth had four hetmans – a Great Hetman and Field (deputy) Hetman each for both Poland and Lithuania.

-From 1585, the title could not be taken away without a proven charge of treachery, thus most hetmans served for life, as illustrated by the case of Jan Karol Chodkiewicz literally commanding the army from his deathbed (1621).
-Hetmans were not paid for their job by the royal treasury.
+From 1585, the title could not be taken away without a proven charge of treachery, so most hetmans served for life.
+Jan Karol Chodkiewicz literally commanded the army from his deathbed (1621).
+Hetmans were not paid by the royal treasury.
 Hetmans were the main commanders of the military forces, second only to the monarch in the army's chain of command.
 The fact that they could not be removed by the monarch made them very independent, and thus often able to pursue independent policies.

 This system worked well when a hetman had great ability and the monarch was weak, but sometimes produced disastrous results in the opposite case.
 The security of the position notably contrasted with that of military leaders in states bordering the commonwealth, where sovereigns could dismiss their army commanders at any time.
-In 1648 the Zaporizhian Host (the Polish–Lithuanian Commonwealth subject) elected a hetman of their own, Bohdan Khmelnytsky, igniting the Ukrainian struggle for independence.
+In 1648 the Zaporizhian Host (then a Polish–Lithuanian Commonwealth subject) elected a hetman of its own, Bohdan Khmelnytsky, igniting the Ukrainian struggle for independence.

-The military reform of 1776 limited the powers of the hetmans.
+The military reform of 1776 curtailed the powers of the hetmans.
 The Hetman office was abolished after the Third Partition of Poland (1795).